leomccormack/convhull_3d/README.md

 ### Specify input vertices

-Then specify the vertices, which can be optionally extracted from an '.obj' file using the following code:
+The vertices can be optionally extracted from an '.obj' file using the following code:

 ```c
 ch_vertex* vertices = NULL;